lr42/stama/roadmap.md

   Graphviz (dot) file?
 - [ ] Add the ability to output a representation of a StateMachine as a state table.
 	- As CSV?
 	- A LaTex?
 - [ ] Add a 'lenient' flag that lets a user upgrade a state?
 	- Would it be better to just pass a State to a SuperState, to get a new SuperState back, and then assign that as a new parent?
-- [ ] Allow creating a state machine and all states and events from a JSON tree or something similar.
+- [ ] Allow creating/importing a state machine and all states and events
+  from a JSON tree or something similar.
+	- Maybe a state table?
 - [ ] Allow outputting a StateMachine as JSON/XML/or something else.
+- [ ] Better documentation for class and method parameters.

  Bugs
 ------------------------------------------------------------------------

-- [ ] TK
+- [ ] Fix potential race conditions when modifiying states or events when a state transition is happening, by adding locks in appropriate places.
+(See commit: `39bf3d94377b5e029e18bf8247b528c43fd32b75`.)
+- [ ] Currently the ConditionalJunction logs are wrong.
+They don't show where we are coming from.
+The currently look like the following:

+	INFO:stama.stama:<SMachine: M0>: Transition done: <ConditionalJunction: CJ0> --> None --> <State: Waiting for a short break>

  Maintenance
 ------------------------------------------------------------------------

-- [ ] Since I need Union anyway, should I just use Union everywhere instead of `|`?
+- [x] Since I need Union anyway, should I just use Union everywhere instead of `|`?
 - [ ] Use an enum for preferred substate selection?
+- [ ] Create a proper `Node` class, to reduce code reuse.
+(This class could be a better bass class for `State`, `ConditionalJunction`, and possibly others.)
+- [ ] Set up git hooks to handle testing, linting, formatting, etc.
+- [ ] Change line widths to 79, to match PEP8.
+- [ ] Add docstrings to the unit tests?
+- [ ] Add a start() method to StateMachine, so we can delay initializing it until we are ready for it.
+(Perhaps we want to set up our starting state after we create our StateMachine.)
+- [ ] Only show enforced actions if there are any enforced actions at all.
+I don't need to see which states don't have enforced actions if none of them do.
+	- Are there any other places where this applies?

  Up next